bcgov/GDX-Analytics/README.md

-##GDX Analytics
+## GDX Analytics

 This is for the Government of British Columbia’s instance of Snowplow tracking.
 Snowplow is a Cloud-native web, mobile and event analytics, running on AWS (RedShift).

-##Features
+## Features

 Identifies and tracks the way your users engage with your website or application

-##Installation

-To add the JavaScript inline tracking tag to the website in the footer section on the html pages.

-##Project Status
+## Project Status

 Currently this project is still in development.

-##Getting Help
+## Getting Help

 Please Contact the GDX Service desk for any analytics service help, for inquiries about starting a new analytics account for Government please contact The GDX Analytics team

-##Contributors
+## Contributors

 The GDX analytics team will be the main contributors to this project currently.
 They will also maintain the code as well.

-##License
+## License

 Copyright 2015 Province of British Columbia